2020dfff/2020dfff.github.io/_pages/about.md

 # 🔥 About Me

+***

 Welcome to my personal page!

 My name is Yang Fei (费扬), a senior student at [SEIEE school](https://www.seiee.sjtu.edu.cn/), Shanghai JiaoTong University (上海交通大学电子信息与电气工程学院), major in Information Security.
 Expect to graduate in 2023.06 with a bachelor’s degree from the Department of Cyber Science and Engineering.
 Prior to that, I graduated my high at [Huaiyin High School](http://www.huaizhong.com.cn/index.aspx) with honor.

 I'm always curious about emerging electronics and keen to explore every link from programming to hardware.
 I hope to be a good computer security researcher, or an industry pioneer driving technological innovation.

-I won the Outstanding Undergraduate Scholarship of SJTU 3 times in 2020-2022 (Top 20% in SJTU), and won Meritorious Award in 2021 MCM.
-I was selected as Merit Student in my sophomore year.
+I won the Outstanding Undergraduate Scholarship of SJTU 3 times in 2020-2022 (Top 20% in SJTU), also won the Top Cybersecurity Student Scholarship in the fall of 2022.
+I won Meritorious Award in 2021 MCM, and was selected as Merit Student in my sophomore year.

 My research interests include cyber-security, data science and the intersection between computer security & machine learning.
 I have researched in several groups and maintain close communication with professional teachers in different fields.